Skip to main content Link Search Menu Expand Document (external link)

 🙋FAQs (new)

-Moving forward, we’re going to try and update this page each week to provide answers to questions asked (1) live in lecture, (2) at q.dsc40a.com during lecture, (3) on Ed, and (4) in the relevant Reflection and Feedback Form.
-If you have other related questions, feel free to post them on Ed.
+Moving forward, we’re going to try and update this page each week to provide answers to questions asked (1) live in lecture, (2) at q.dsc40a.com during lecture, (3) on Campuswire, and (4) in the relevant Reflection and Feedback Form.
+If you have other related questions, feel free to post them on Campuswire.

 Jump to: